-The Biewer Terrier resembles the Yorkshire Terrier in many ways.
-Just like the latter, the little whirlwind should not be underestimated.
-With their silky fur, they look extremely elegant.
+The Biewer Terrier is similar in many ways to the Yorkshire Terrier.
+Like the latter, this little whirlwind should not be underestimated.
+With their silky coat, they look very elegant.
 However, their regal appearance should not tempt you to treat these cute four-legged friends like princesses or princes.
-There is a big portion of dog in their small figure!
-If you treat them like that, these fur noses are wonderful companions for young and old.
+There's a lot of dog in their little bodies!
+Treated like this, these furry friends are wonderful companions for young and old.

-In character, the Biewer Terrier resembles the Yorkshire Terrier.
-It is a cheerful, smart and temperamental breed.
-The sweet four-legged dog loves the close bond with his people and also gets along well with children.
-For this reason he is suitable ideal as a family dog.
-With his pack at home, the Biewer Terrier is quite cuddly.
+The Biewer Terrier is similar in character to the Yorkshire Terrier.
+It is a cheerful, intelligent and spirited breed.
+This friendly four-legged friend loves to be close to its humans and also gets on well with children.
+This makes it the ideal family dog.
+At home in a pack, the Biewer Terrier is very cuddly.
 However, he is suspicious of strangers and likes to bark at them.
-He sees himself as a watchdog - freely according to the motto "Small, but mighty!".
+He sees himself as a guard dog - true to the motto "Small but mighty!

-Don't let his size fool you.
-This cuddly pelt is full of energy!
-Biewer Terriers are active and sporty dogs.
-Daily walks are therefore part of the mandatory program.
-Only a busy four-legged friend is calm and cuddly at home!
-In addition, there is the intelligence of this breed.
-A round through the forest is not enough for the little whirlwind: he also wants to use his little head!
-Tricks, mind games or sniffing work for the fine nose should also be an integral part of a life with a Biewer Terrier.
+Then there is the intelligence of this breed.
+A walk through the woods is not enough for this little whirlwind: he also wants to use his head!
+Tricks, brain games or sniffing work for the fine nose should also be part of life with a Biewer Terrier.

-The small quadruped owes its graceful appearance to its long, silky coat.
-This can reach down to the ground under certain circumstances.
-Its coat falls smoothly on both sides and is separated by a middle parting on the back.
+The small four-legged friend owes its graceful appearance to its long, silky coat.
+This can reach down to the ground.
+It falls smoothly down both sides and is parted in the middle on the back.
 The coat of these dogs has no undercoat.
-The trademark of this breed is its coat colors: Biewer Terriers always have tri-color coats in black, white and golden brown.
+The trademark of this breed is the coat color: Biewer Terriers always have a tricolored coat in the colors black, white and golden brown.

-The pretty pelt has a compact physique.
-Her good proportions look petite, yet sturdy.
-The small head and the v-shaped ears are striking.
-The tail is carried bent over the back.
-The small companion grows about 18-22 cm tall and weighs only about 1.8-3.6 kg.
-So this is a really small breed - ideal to be there all the time.
+This pretty furry friend has a compact build.
+Its good proportions make it appear petite, yet strong.
+The small head with the V-shaped ears is striking.
+The tail is carried curved over the back.
+The little fellow is about 18-22 cm tall and weighs only about 1.8-3.6 kg.
+It is therefore a really small breed - ideal to always have with you.

 The right food

-The Biewer Terrier does not have any special dietary requirements.
-Like any dog, the sweet dwarf needs protein-rich food.
-Ideal is a mixture of meat, vegetables and fruit.
-Some dogs can tolerate grain, others can't digest it properly.
-You can only find out by trying it out with your four-legged friend and observing him.
-The best way to divide the daily amount of food is 2-3 meals on.
-This relieves the stomach of your furry nose and prevents nausea and even gastritis.
+The Biewer Terrier has no special dietary requirements.
+Like any other dog, it needs a protein-rich diet.
+A mixture of meat, vegetables and fruit is ideal.
+Some dogs tolerate grain, others cannot digest it properly.
+You can only find this out by trying it out with your four-legged friend and observing him.

-Nevertheless, you should not bathe your four-legged friend too often.
-This would destroy the natural protection of his skin and coat.
-However, this is important to avoid irritation or even skin diseases.
-If you do have to wash the dog, it is important to use special dog shampoo.
+Your four-legged friend should not be bathed too often.
+This would destroy the natural protection of the skin and coat.
+However, this is important in order to avoid irritation or even skin diseases.
+If the dog still needs to be washed, it is important to use a special dog shampoo.

-The coat of this breed grows almost incessantly.
-Therefore, it should be shortened in regular sections, so that it does not interfere with the pelt running around and retains the look typical of small terriers.
-Especially the fur around the eyes must be constantly checked and trimmed, to avoid ingrown hairs.
+The coat of this breed grows almost continuously.
+It must therefore be shortened regularly so that it does not obstruct the nose when walking and the typical appearance of the small terrier is maintained.
+The eye area in particular must be constantly checked and trimmed to prevent ingrown hairs.

-Like any dog, the Biewer Terrier must be accustomed from an early age to the fact that grooming, cutting claws and checking eyes, ears and teeth are part of the routine.
-The teeth can also be brushed with special dog toothpaste to keep them healthy for a long time.
-However, very few dogs like this, so you should practice it slowly and gently.
-Otherwise you expose your darling to unnecessary stress.
+Like any dog, the Biewer Terrier needs to be accustomed from an early age to grooming, clipping its claws and checking and caring for its eyes, ears and teeth as part of its routine.
+Teeth can also be brushed with special dog toothpaste to keep them healthy for a long time.
+However, not many dogs like this, so it should be practiced slowly and carefully.
+Otherwise you are exposing your pet to unnecessary stress.

-The Biewer Terrier is always happy to be there.
-So his care always includes extensive cuddling with the family.
-He can be kept both in the country and in the city.
-As long as the handsome four-legged friend is sufficiently exercised, there is nothing against letting him enjoy his life as a city dog.
-Of course, he is also happy about a large garden to romp around in the village.
+The Biewer Terrier loves to play.
+Therefore, extensive cuddling with the family is always part of its care.
+They can be kept both in the countryside and in the city.
+As long as this handsome four-legged friend is kept sufficiently busy, there is nothing to stop him enjoying his life as a city dog.
+Of course, he would also love a large garden where he can let off steam.

 Origin & History

-The emergence of the Biewer Terrier happened suddenly and completely unexpectedly in 1984 by a random gene mutation in a purebred Yorkshire Terrier litter.
-In this litter there was a tricolor puppy in black, white and gold.
-This color scheme is not actually intended for Yorkies.
-The litter was born at the home of the married couple Werner and Gertrud Biewer, who had a successful Yorkshire Terrier breeding for a long time.
+The Biewer Terrier was created suddenly and completely unexpectedly in 1984 through a random genetic mutation in a litter of purebred Yorkshire Terriers.
+In this litter there was a tricolored puppy in black, white and gold.
+This coloring is actually not intended for Yorkies.
+The litter came from the couple Werner and Gertrud Biewer, who have been successfully breeding Yorkshire Terriers for many years.

-Although the breed standard was missed, the new coat color gained some attention and pleased many people.
-After some consideration, the couple first named these dogs "Biewer Yorkshire Terriers".
-It was difficult to breed them because of the recessive gene.
-Nevertheless, the successful breeding succeeded more and more tri-color puppies, which very soon became popular abroad.
+Although the breed standard was not achieved, the new coat color attracted a lot of attention and was liked by many.
+After some consideration, the couple initially named these dogs "Biewer Yorkshire Terriers".
+Breeding was difficult as it was a recessive gene.
+Nevertheless, they succeeded in breeding more and more tri-colored puppies, which soon became very popular abroad.